-Teeth cleaning (also known as prophylaxis is a procedure for the removal of tartar (mineralized plaque) that may develop even with careful brushing and flossing, especially in areas that are difficult to reach in routine at home care.
+Dental cleanings (most commonly referred to as teeth cleanings in the dentist’s office) are a simple procedure for the removal of mineralized plaque that may develop even with careful brushing and flossing, especially in areas that are difficult to reach in routine at home care.

 Professional cleaning includes tooth scaling and tooth polishing.
 This involves the use of various instruments or devices to loosen and remove deposits from the teeth.